WLCG-AuthZ-WG/common-jwt-profile/profile.md

 1. if the Issuer does not contain any path component, the openid-configuration is resolved by querying the “/.well-known/openid-configuration” endpoint.
 Example: for `https://wlcg.example` the configuration URI would be `https://wlcg.example/.well-known/openid-configuration`
 2. if the Issuer contains a path component, the “/.well-known/openid-configuration” path is appended to the Issuer string after having removed any terminating “/” character.
 Example: for `https://wlcg.example/dteam` the configuration URI would be `https://wlcg.example/dteam/.well-known/openid-configuration`

 As clarified [here](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationRequest), “using path components enables supporting multiple issuers per host.
 This is required in some multi-tenant hosting configurations.
-This use of .well-known is for supporting multiple issuers per host; unlike its use in RFC 5785, it does not provide general information about the host.”
+This use of .well-known is for supporting multiple issuers per host; unlike its use in RFC5785, it does not provide general information about the host.”

 #### The OAuth approach to well-known URIs